 As indicated earlier, appraisal is a supportive process which will be used to inform continuing professional development.
-The school wishes to encourage a culture in which all teachers take responsibility for improving their teaching through appropriate professional development, for example through peer observation.
+The school wishes to encourage a culture in which all teachers take responsibility for improving their teaching through sourcing appropriate professional development opportunities, for example through peer observation, visiting other schools, attending courses or engaging with improvement/development projects with other schools/organisations.
 Professional development will be linked to school improvement priorities and to the on-going professional development needs and priorities of individual teachers.